-All students entering TGA, both new and returning will be on an academic probationary status for the first 60 days of enrollment.
+All students entering TGA, both new and returning will be on an academic probationary status until October 15th.
 All students will be placed on an action plan to meet individual academic needs, but students who do not maintain regular attendance, sufficient pace and a mastery grade of no lower than a C will be placed on an intensive action plan.
 Weekly PLC (Professional Learning Community) meetings will be held for each student to monitor progress and determine interventions that may be needed.
 For students that are not maintaining expected academic standards, a conference will be held after the action plan has been in place for three weeks to determine if an alternate placement is needed.